Noodieknoodie/FIPLI3/docs/FIPLI3 INSTRUCTIONS.md

 1. Establish direct database access using SQLite.
 No ORM, no unnecessary abstraction.
 2. Utilize the provided views for common data access patterns.
 3. Implement controlled write operations for user input features.
 No premature CRUD scaffolding.
 4. Implement projection logic in a structured, single-flow function.
-Growth rates, adjustments, and cash flows must be handled in correct sequence.
+Growth rates, liabilities, adjustments, and cash flows must be handled in correct sequence.
 5. Leverage the delta table approach for scenario management.
 6. Ensure data validation aligns with FIPLI's logic.
 Enforce only necessary constraints.
 7. Introduce visualization after projections are correct.
 No UI or API before validation.